Conducting an HR assessment

 Job descriptions

-Make sure your job descriptions clearly describe what each job does.
-Include any skills or experience someone needs to do the job.
+Confirm your job descriptions clearly describe what each job does and include any skills or experience applicants need to do the job.

 Recruitment methods

-Check how well your hiring methods are working.
-This could include job postings, social media outreach, employee referrals, or partnerships with local colleges.
+Check how well your hiring methods are working including job postings, social media outreach, employee referrals, or partnerships with local colleges.
 See which methods attract the most qualified candidates and focus on those.

 Application process

-Look at your application forms and steps to make sure they're easy to use, up-to-date, and efficient.
-Think about using the same application for all positions to streamline the process.
+Review your application and steps to make sure they're easy to use, up-to-date, and efficient.
+Consider using the same application for all positions to streamline the process.

 Screening and interviewing techniques

-Look at how you check resumes and conduct interviews.
-Make sure your interview questions are relevant and help you learn they have the right skills and fit the job.
+Review how you check resumes and conduct interviews.
+Make sure your interview questions are relevant and help you learn if applicants have the right skills and fit the job.
 Consider training managers on how to do interviews.

 Reference check process

-Look at how you check references for people you might hire.
+Think about how you check references for people you may hire.
 Ask the right questions and check important facts, such as when they worked there, their job title, and what they were responsible for.
 See how consistent, thorough, and well-documented your reference checks are.

 Employee handbooks and core policies

-A good HR system includes an Employee Handbook.
-It should document company policies, procedures, and expectations.
+A good HR system includes an Employee Handbook to document company policies, procedures, and expectations.
 The handbook is helpful for both employees and employers when an issue or question arises.
 When you check your employee handbook and policies, consider the following:

 Review the handbook

-Make sure your handbook covers all the important things.
-It should include the company's mission and values, employment policies, compensation, benefits, leave policies, employee conduct, safety and security, and compliance with laws and regulations.
+Make sure the handbook covers your mission and values, employment policies, compensation, benefits, leave policies, employee conduct, safety, and security.

 Legal compliance

-Verify that your employee policies follow federal, state, and local laws.
-This includes labor laws, anti-discrimination laws, and child care regulations.
+Verify that your employee policies follow all federal, state, and local laws, including labor laws, anti-discrimination laws, and child care regulations.
 Consult with a legal professional or HR expert to ensure compliance.

 See if your employee handbook is clear and is easy for employees to understand.
 Use headings, subheadings, and bullet points to organize information.